Anthem of Transnistria: Russian version

-Ukrainian
+Ukrainian version

 Translations into English

 Since Transnistria has three official languages, the anthem has official lyrics in Romanian, Russian and Ukrainian; however, they are not all literal translations of one another and all have different semantic meanings.
 The translations are represented below:

 Trilingual version

 On official TV broadcasts, a trilingual version is used consisting of the first verse and chorus in Russian, the second verse and chorus in Romanian, the first verse and chorus in Ukrainian and the final repeat of the chorus in Russian.